FAQs – Succot 5785

 Can I pray early on the first two nights of Sukkot?

 On the first two nights of Sukkot, there is a requirement to eat bread in the sukkah.
 This is derived from Pesah; just like on Pesah night there is a mitsvah to eat matsah, so too on Sukkot, there is a mitsvah to eat bread in the sukkah.
 Since this mitsvah is a Biblical one, it cannot be fulfilled until after tset hakochavim.
-Additionally, similar to Erev Pesach, one should not eat bread or much mezonot foods of the five grains from the beginning of the 10th hour of the day (around 3:40 p.m.).
+Additionally, similar to Erev Pesach, one should not eat even a small amount of bread or mezonot foods from the beginning of the 10th hour of the day (a little before 3:30 p.m. in the NY/NJ area).
+One may still eat a small amount of fruits, vegetables, or other non-satiating foods.

 How much bread do I need to eat on the first two nights of Sukkot?